Last Updated on December 29, 2021

 Back then, there was very little notion of 4K gaming that too at very high frame rates (beyond 60 FPS).
-However, at today, gaming with multiple 4K screen, along with more than 120 FPS is quite the norm.
+However, today, gaming with multiple 4K screens, along with more than 120 FPS is quite the norm.

 Hence here we talk extensively about the CPU requirements and the model that are suitable for professional and casual CSGO gamers TODAY.